zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Mining.rst

-Mining will be accomplished in one of two ways: either on CPU (and possibly the GPU, to be confirmed) with the Mist client or on the GPU though a combination of the Ethereum daemon and `sgminer <https://github.com/sgminer-dev/sgminer>`__.
+Mining will be accomplished in one of two ways: either on CPU (and possibly the GPU, to be confirmed) with the Mist client or on the GPU though a combination of the Expanse daemon and `sgminer <https://github.com/sgminer-dev/sgminer>`__.

 An sgminer module for Ethash is expected to be released at some point